Valerio-Cola/WinT/README.md

 - [x] Please provide a copy of the README in English.
 - [ ] Please provide a copy of the commented code in English.
 - [ ] Add the ability to enter the word to guess.
-- [x] Provide the ability to run the game on Windows terminal
+- [x] Provide the ability to run the game on Windows terminal.
+- [ ] Integrate the [`Words_Selector.c`](Words_Selector.c) into the main code so that the user can insert his own list of words and organize them into multiple files automatically.

 ## License 📜